zoli-fischer/jqry/README.md

-# jqry - Pre-release version
+# under work - please do not use this until final release - jqry - Pre-release version

 > JavaScript library for DOM operations (jQuery alernative - smaller)